 FIT (International Federation of Translators) unites national professional associations.

 The International Association of Conference Interpreters brings together more than 3,000 professionals from around the world.
 Most of the interpreters who teach at ISIT, and members of the jury, belong to the AIIC.
+The vast majority of ISIT conference interpreting graduates also join the Association.

 UNESCO, NATO and the UN actively seek out ISIT graduates.
 Only the best-trained professionals are prepared to meet their selective criteria—and pass their highly competitive entrance exams.
 In 2010, ISIT signed a memorandum of understanding with the UN to give ISIT students easier access to pursuing language careers at the United Nations.
 This was renewed in 2012 and 2014.
 A similiar partnership was signed in 2014 with the U.S. Department of State.